BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 A detailed version notebook of this script can be seen at [LightsBIT_steps.ipynb](detailed/LightsBIT_steps.ipynb)

 ButtonBIT script launches a continuous the acquisition of BITalino button state.
-Depending on whther you press or not the button, LED light will turn ON and OFF accordingly.
+Depending on whether you press or not the button, LED light will turn ON and OFF accordingly.
 [ButtonBIT.py](ButtonBIT.py):
 ```
 import bitalino